 - He suspects you have a medical condition that affects how well your body absorbs B12.

 - You’re taking medications that may interfere with B12 absorption.

 - You have symptoms linked to low B12 levels.

 - You follow a vegan or strict vegetarian diet.

 The main health problem associated with poor B12 absorption is a condition doctors call “pernicious anemia.”
 It develops if you lack intrinsic factor, a type of protein made in the stomach.
 Without it, you can’t absorb enough vitamin B12 from food.

 Crohn’s disease and celiac disease may also cause your B12 levels to go down.

 Several types of medications might affect your vitamin B12 levels.
 Among the most common are drugs to help treat gastroesophageal reflux disease (GERD).
 Medications called proton-pump inhibitors reduce the amount of acid in the stomach, which is needed for food to release B12.
 Metformin, a drug for diabetes, also may interfere with B12 absorption.

-If you’re not taking any of these medications or haven’t been diagnosed with pernicious anemia or other health problems that might cause lower B12 levels, your doctor may order the test based on your symptoms and health history.
+If you’re not taking any of these medications or haven’t been diagnosed with pernicious anemia or other health problems that might cause lower B12 levels, your doctor may order the test based on your symptoms and dietary or health history.

 Common symptoms of low vitamin B12 include: